 Tau Upsilon Alpha (TUA) of the National Organization of Human Services (NOHS) is the National Honor Society for Human Services.
 This honor society was established in 2007 which supersedes the former honor society of Alpha Delta Omega.
 TUA is a two and four year college honor society.
 Students with a GPA of 3.0 or higher in course work within a Human Services program, completing 12 credits or more, are eligible to apply for membership.
-In addition to evaluating academic achievements, the student's commitment to excellence in the provision of services to others is also reviewed.
-Students are invited to join the organization at the beginning of the fall semester.
-Human Services professionals are also invited to join TUA as professional at-large or honorary members.
+In addition to evaluating academic achievements, the student's commitment to excellence in the provision of services professionals are also invited to join TUA as professional atlarge or honorary members.
 An applicant must submit an essay describing commitment and philosophy of working within the helping professions.